haxpor/lazyfoo-opengl2c/README.md

 # lazyfoo-opengl2c

-C implementation of OpenGL tutorial (v.2.1 - 3.0)  by Lazyfoo but with SDL2, improvement and added features if possible.
+C implementation of OpenGL tutorial (v.2.1 - 3.3)  by Lazyfoo but with SDL2, improvement and added features if possible.

+> Original tutorial is based up to 3.1, but I target 3.3.

 # Approach